stanman71/Python_Projects/vLab/README.md

 ### Delete Configuration

-Specify in quotes and keyword delete the part of the configuration that you want to delete
+Specify in quotes and keyword delete the part of the configuration that you want to delete:

 - delete hostname | delete host-name